spino327/heapaudit/README.md

 HeapAudit is a java agent which audits heap allocations for JVM processes.

-HeapAudit runs in two modes:
+HeapAudit runs in three modes:

 - STATIC: This requires a simple integration hook to be implemented by the java process of interest.
 The callback hook defines how the allocations are recorded